andruschka/pm2-meteor/README.md

     // "pem":"~/.ssh/id_rsa",
     // optional - set port
     // "port": "22",

+    // optional - object whose key and value will be passed as -o key:value to any ssh session
+    // "ssh": {}

     // this dir will contain your apps
     // (app will be deployed to /opt/pm2-meteor/ninjaApp)